Moostapha/REACT-MEETUP-APP/README.md

 React Js - Axios - Realtime Database Firebase - Sass

 # Features
-Home page with all albums
+- Home page with all albums
-Page with a form to add new album
+- Page with a form to add new album
-Page with favorites
+- Page with favorites added from home page